 Bad Credit Decisions

-Even with the maximum loans available and help from my father, the credit card debt I had fully paid off returned and grew.
+Even with the maximum loans available and help from my father, a credit card debt I had fully paid off returned and grew.

 I tried to drown the sorrows of my law school career (and later life in the law) in shopping.